 There are three basic methods of removing pasta from its cooking water: the drain, the claw or the scoop.
 Read on for my descriptions and pros and cons of each, and let us know your preferred method in the survey!

-is the most classic: You simply pour the pot of pasta and water through a colander set in your sink.
+The drain method is the most classic: You simply pour the pot of pasta and water through a colander set in your sink.
 If you are interested in keeping some of the pasta water, place your colander over a bowl.
 A major drawback for some people is carrying a hot pot of water from stove to sink.
 An advantage is that the colander is a superb multitasker and most kitchens will already have one on hand.

 The spoon-shaped claw has spiked teeth along the rim to grab and hold pasta and a perforated center to allow water to drain away.
 It works best with long strand-styles of pasta such as angel hair, spaghetti and fettuccine: Medium shapes tend to get impaled on the teeth and small shapes drain out with the water.
 It is also used for serving pasta, so it's not quite a uni-tasker.